Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/06_heads_up_display.md

 seconds, then return to the title screen and, after a brief pause, show the "Start" button.

-Note:
- When you need to pause for a brief time, an alternative to using a
-          Timer node is to use the SceneTree's `create_timer()` function.
+Note: When you need to pause for a brief time, an alternative to using a Timer node is to use the SceneTree's `create_timer()` function.
 This can be very useful to add delays such as in the above code, where we want to wait some time before showing the "Start" button.

-gdscript GDScript

 ```
 func update_score(score):